gavinlyonsrepo/HD44780_LCD_RPI/README.md

 *I2C*

 Hardware I2C.
-Settings are in the "PCF8574_LCD_I2C_ON" method.
+Clock rate Settings are in the "PCF8574_LCD_I2C_ON" method.
+Address is passed in constructor main.cpp.

-1. I2C LCD Slave Address is set to 0x27(your module could be different).
+1. I2C LCD Slave Address is set to 0x27 by default(your module could be different).
 2. Clock rate is to BCM2835_I2C_CLOCK_DIVIDER_626
 	This can be increased if necessary to BCM2835_I2C_CLOCK_DIVIDER_148 for more faster bus.
 See [bcm2835 for details](http://www.airspayce.com/mikem/bcm2835/)